Python

 Python Software Foundation, Wilmington, Delaware, United States

-Python is a high-level, scripting, dynamically typed programming language that is particularly popular in data processing and machine learning.
+Python is a high-level, general-purpose programming language that is dynamically typed and widely used for scripting, automation, data analysis, and machine learning.

 According to our data, Python is the 10th most popular programming language on the web.